janaboy74/wfeditormk66/README.md

 | c | Create preview image. |
 | d | Switch debug mode( the preview contains IDs instead of test values ). |

 ---
+### Brief compilation instructions:
+- The compilation requires cmake and gtkmm3.
+- For windows I have used MSys: https://www.msys2.org
+- You need to install for both windows and for linux development packages as well.
+---
 János